-At the Devos Graduate School of Management, we understand your success in business depends on the development of skills and understanding, the ability to solve problems quickly and effectively, and the ability to understand and lead your employees, your peers, and your bosses.
+At the Devos Graduate School of Management, we understand your success in business depends on the development of skills and understanding, the ability to solve problems quickly and effectively, and the ability to understand and lead teams.
 Adult learning theory reinforces that this is best accomplished through active learning and application based content and approaches.
-Our courses, regardless of degree program or modality, guide you to success through a focus on data rather than opinion, an integrated curriculum, student-centered discussion and active rather than passive techniques of teaching.
+Our courses, regardless of degree program or modality, guide you to success through a focus on data rather than opinion, an integrated curriculum, student-centered discussion and active rather than passive techniques of learning.
 Each of these is important in itself, but combined into our unique methodology, these factors can create a powerful and transformative experience.